-The MINDSET MANTRA MACHINE (MMM) is a project within the bid for the European Capital of Culture 2025 for the shortlisted candidate city of Nuremberg and their PAST FORWARD campaign.
+The MINDSET MANTRA MACHINE (MMM) is a hybrid learning project that aims to build up a comprehensive collection of 21st century competencies to drive sustainable transformation.
 We want to develop nothing less than a new educational ideal for the third millennium.

 A metaphorical machine that has human learning at its core.
 A human machine that challenges and replaces deadlocked beliefs with a new attitude (mindset) and at the same time anchors the belief in a better future (mantra).
 In short, a MINDSET MANTRA MACHINE.